Samuel Page

-Samuel Page (born Samuel L. Elliott; November 5, 1976) is an American actor.
+Samuel L. Elliott (born November 5, 1976), known professionally as Samuel Page or Sam Page, is an American actor.
 He has appeared on popular television shows, such as All My Children, Mad Men, Desperate Housewives, House of Cards, Switched at Birth, Scandal, Unbreakable Kimmy Schmidt, Gossip Girl, and The Bold Type.

 Early life

 Page was born in Whitefish Bay, Wisconsin.
 He captained the football and baseball teams at Whitefish Bay High School.
 He attended Princeton University, where he earned a BA in ecology and evolutionary biology in 1998.